-Preparation and engagement (attendance or equivalent, preparation for class, journals, engagement with asynchronous creative assignments - specific components may vary)
+Preparation and engagement (attendance or equivalent, preparation for class, journals, engagement with asynchronous creative assignments - specific components may vary) 15%

 Homework and quizzes 15%

 Vocabulary lists 10%

 Writing assignments and oral presentation 20%

 Final project 15%

 Final oral interview 10%

-Portfolio (Learning goals and strategies, major assignments, creative assignments, reflections, final self-evaluation) - Completion and thoughtful reflections 15%
+Portfolio (Learning goals and strategies, major assignments, creative assignments, reflections, final self-evaluation) - Completion and thoughtful reflections (5% for completed portfolio and 10% for homework related to the portfolio) 15%

 Missing more than one week of classes without making up for it will affect your course grade.
+Please also note, that the first 2 absences will not impact your grade, each additional absence will lower your participation grade by 2%.